 You probably know someone who quietly goes hungry.
 She is the single parent who works in your office but skips dinner so her children can eat.
 He is the tired little boy who sits next to your child at school and struggles to pay attention in class.

 Hunger hurts everyone, but it is especially devastating for children because it deprives them of more than just food.
 On empty stomachs, kids do not have the energy to focus, engage, learn, and grow.
 Good nutrition is important for establishing a good foundation that has long-term implications for a child’s future physical and mental health, academic achievement, and economic productivity.

 Poverty and childhood hunger go hand-in-hand.
 Often the only reliable food many children receive is through school meal programs.
-According to Collier County Public Schools, 64.7 percent or 44,132 school children receive free or reduced-price meals.
+According to Collier County Public Schools, 64.29 percent of school children receive free or reduced-price meals.
 In Collier County, all children are eligible for a free breakfast and for those who are eligible for free or reduced-cost lunch at school, for many children, these two meals represent their entire diet.
-There have been efforts to respond to the need of childhood hunger; most out-of-school programs offer children snacks and a hot meal, and many summer programs also provide meals.
-The Harry Chapin Food Bank of Southwest Florida maintains relationships with thirty-one non-profit agencies who distribute food to Collier County’s most vulnerable populations, including twenty-five that focus on children’s needs.
+There have been efforts to respond to the need of childhood hunger; all out-of-school programs offer children a hot meal, and many summer programs also provide meals.
+The Harry Chapin Food Bank of Southwest Florida maintains relationships with thirty-nine organizations and non-profit agencies who distribute food to Collier County’s most vulnerable populations, including thirty-one that focus on children’s needs.

 Feeding America’s Map the Meal Gap 2019 study reports that 151,610 Southwest Floridians lack consistent access to nutritious food.
 Of these residents, 36,120 are in Collier County and include 12,400 children.